 M1/DTW is a design studio and this is its archinect profile.
 We like to design things, namely objects, artifacts, identities, and spaces.

 M1/DTW's clients range from emerging entrepreneurs to established cultural and educational institutions, with projects ranging from environments and adaptive reuse to business strategy and branding.
-Since its founding in 2000, the studio has completed over one-hundred commissioned works.
-In short, M1/DTW is a multi-disciplinary studio that excels at delivering innovative projects to clients.
+Since its founding in 2000, the studio has completed over one-hundred commissioned works. and excels at delivering innovative projects to clients.

 Recent projects include Signal–Return Press, Mills Pharmacy + Apothecary, and the Sugar Hill Arts District identity.
 Selected clients include the Pasadena Museum of California Art, 6 Salon, Cranbrook Art Museum, the University of Michigan Museum of Art, University of Kentucky College of Design, Alex Emilio Salon, and Shim-Sutcliffe Architects.